NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-Exceptions-Command.png)

-There are also details recorder like request headers (with security filters so we don't log auth cookies for example), query parameters, and any other custom data added to an exception.
+There are also details recorded like request headers (with security filters so we don't log auth cookies for example), query parameters, and any other custom data added to an exception.

 #### Opserver: HAProxy

-The HAProxy section is pretty straightforward, we're simply presenting the current HAProxy status and allowing control of it.
+The HAProxy section is pretty straightforward--we're simply presenting the current HAProxy status and allowing control of it.
 Here's what the main dashboard looks like:

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-HAProxy.png)

 For each background group, specific backend server, entire server, or entire tier, it also allows some control.
-We can take a backend server out of rotation, or an entire backend down, or a web server our of all backends if we need to shut it down for emergency maintenance, etc.
+We can take a backend server out of rotation, or an entire backend down, or a web server out of all backends if we need to shut it down for emergency maintenance, etc.

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-HAProxy-Control.png)